-Users who have difficulty interacting with small interactive elements rejoice, you now have something that prevents teeny tiny touch targets being on "compliant sites", well, sort of.
-This one has seemingly undergone some changes since its initial proposal and I'm not convinced what we have ended up with is what users needed.
-Interactive targets must be at least 24px by 24px unless (this is where it gets a bit flaky):
+Users who have difficulty interacting with small interactive elements rejoice, you now have something that prevents teeny tiny touch/click targets being on "compliant sites", well, sort of.
+This one has seemingly undergone some changes since its initial proposal and due to the exceptions, it won't apply to all teeny tiny touch/click targets.

 - There is an equivalent elsewhere on the page that performs the same function (no mention of how they may find it)